 Checking the medical facilities

 The Joint Commission International is the top dog when it comes to inspecting medical sites around the world.
-At their website, you can see if facilities are accredited near where you’re considering living, meaning they’re up to JCI standards and have passed inspections.
+At their website, you can see if facilities are accredited near where you’re considering living.
+Accreditation means they’re up to JCI standards and have passed inspections.

 You also want to consider if the doctors who would be in your potential new area are trained or board certified in the United States or another First World country.

 And, of course, you’ve got to make sure you have health coverage, which may involve buying a separate policy to cover you while you live out of the United States.